Small-JS/SmallJS/README.md

 For usability, ST class and method names are kept mostly equal to their familiar JS counterparts.
 JS libraries already encapsulated in ST are:
 - Browser: Document, Window, HTML elements, events, CSS, streams.
-- Node.js: HTTP server, Express, 3 databases.
+- Node.js: HTTP server, Express, 3 databases, files.

-- And an Example webshop client + server app template.
+To get you started quickly, are several example projects\
+for development in the browser and / or a Node.js back-end.

-## Example code
+## Code example

 ![./Documentation/Example.png](./Documentation/Example.png)